 There is no restriction on the form of Tier 3, provided it can supply estimates that can be demonstrated to be more accurate than Tier 2.
 If data are available, emission calculations may be made for a greater number of livestock categories than listed under Tier 2 (but see subsection 4.2).
 Mass-balance models developed by the reporting country may be used in preference to the structure proposed here.
 A Tier 3 method might also utilise the calculation procedure outlined under Tier 2, but with the use of country-specific EFs or the inclusion of abatement measures.
-The effect of some abatement measures can be adequately described using a reduction factor, i.e. a proportional reduction in the emission estimate for the unabated situation.
-For example, if NH3 emissions from animal housing were reduced by using partially slatted flooring instead of fully slatted flooring, equation 15 (see subsection 3.4.1) could be modified as follows:
+The effect of some abatement measures can be adequately described using a reduction factor (RF), i.e. a proportional reduction in the emission estimate for the unabated situation, together with the proportion of the source to which the abatement technique is applied (P_abate).
+For example, if NH3 emissions from animal housing were reduced by using partially slatted flooring instead of fully slatted flooring, and this technique is applied to 20% of the housing stock, equation 15 (see subsection 3.4.1) could be modified as follows:

-$E{build\slurry} = m{build\slurry\TAN} \times reduction\factor \times EF{build\slurry}$ (57)
+$$E{hous_slurry} = m{hous_slurry_TAN} \times RF \times P{abate} \times EF{hous_slurry}$$ (61)

 However, users need to be aware that the introduction of abatement measures may require the modification of EFs for compounds other than the target pollutant.
-For example, covering a slurry store may also alter N2 and N2O emissions, and therefore amendments to their relevant EFs would also be required.
-The Tier 2 equations will require further amendment if abatement techniques that remove N from the manure management system are employed, e.g. biofilters that clean the exhaust air from livestock buildings which denitrify captured N. If N is removed by air scrubbing by dissolving the NH3, and if this N solution is added to the slurry store or spread directly, it must be accounted for as an additional amount of N at another stage.
+For example, covering a slurry store may also alter N_2 and N_2O emissions, and therefore amendments to their relevant EFs would also be required.
+The Tier 2 equations will require further amendment if abatement techniques that remove N from the manure management system are employed, e.g. biofilters that clean the exhaust air from livestock housing which denitrify captured N. If N is removed by air scrubbing by dissolving the NH3, and if this N solution is added to the slurry store or applied directly, it must be accounted for as an additional amount of N at another stage.